How to Get Rid of Bed Bugs: A DIY Guide

 What’s the best way to get rid of bed bugs?
 Stop feeding them.
 To prevent those unwanted dinner guests, isolate your mattress from the rest of the room.
 Start by pulling the bed away from the wall and away from other furniture like nightstands and chairs.
 Remove box spring skirting that hangs down to the floor.
 Oversize blankets that drape to the floor can also act as a ladder for the little buggers.

-Finally, place all the legs into insect interceptors like these made by ClimbUp.
+Finally, place all the legs into insect interceptors.
 They allow bugs to climb into the outer pitfall area, but the slick plastic coated with talcum powder keeps them from climbing out or reaching the center well and climbing up your bed frame leg.

 Bed Bugs in a Mattress: Bag Your Mattress

 Once you’ve vacuumed and chemically treated your mattress and box spring, enclose them in encasement bags.
 If the bed bugs found a way inside the mattress, the odds are that the spray chemicals did not kill them.
 Encasement bags have special zippers that trap the bed bugs and prevent them from escaping.
 Keep these bags on for at least a year because a fully fed bed bug can live more than 10 months between meals.

 If the idea of sleeping on a tiny bed bug cemetery is too much to bear, the only alternative is to toss the mattress and box spring and buy new ones.
 Just be sure to wrap up the infested one before hauling it through your house, and don’t buy a used mattress!

 How to Clean Bed Bugs

 Now that all the stuff is out of the bedroom, it’s time to treat the room itself.
 The first step is to vacuum every surface in the room, the baseboards, all the furniture, the mattress, box spring, bed frame, everything.
 Use a small wand to get into all the corners and crevices.